 Occasionally, a BSBA candidate will undertake a double major with a field in the College of Arts & Sciences.
 Similarly, students may pursue a departmental or interdepartmental minor to achieve more coherence and focus in choosing electives.
 Double majors and minors are permitted so long as the student meets all obligations of the program selected within the required eight semesters.
 (Declaration of a second major or minor can be completed through the Office of the Registrar; second majors are subject to University academic policy concerning degrees and majors.)

-Transfer into the BSBA degree program
+Internal transfer into the BSBA degree program

 Bachelor of Management for Engineers